Disadvantages of LLC: Everything You Need to Know

 LLC establishment carries substantial filing fees.
 You may need to publish a letter of intent to form an LLC in the local newspaper, which can be quite expensive in some cities.

 LLCs have a flexible management structure and are not subject to requirements to hold annual meetings or have a board of directors.
-However, this can be a disadvantage if a lack of standard operating procedure results in poor management.
+However, this can be a disadvantage if a lack of standard operating procedures results in poor management.

 Checks written to an LLC must be deposited into a business account and may not be cashed.
 Banks may charge a higher fee for an LLC than they would for a sole proprietor.